-Prerequisites: PHT 1300 Principles of Musculoskeletal Physical Therapy-Upper Quarter
+In source is a class of organization of the second Pre- or co-requisites: PHT 1300 Principles of Musculoskeletal Physical Therapy-Upper Quarter

-PHT 2500 Physical Therapist Assistant Clinical I 220 hours, 8 credits PHT 2500 Lecture (10 hours, 1 credit) PHT 2500LL Clinical (210 hours, 7 credits)
+PHT 2500 Physical Therapist Assistant Clinical I 220 hours, 8 credits PHT 2500 Lecture (10 hours, 1 credit)

-This course is designed to allow for application of fundamental material learned in the classroom in the physical therapy healthcare environment.
-Additionally, this course will include an emphasis on coursework that focuses on topics such as documentation. data collections, theory, clinical judgment, and utilization of the medical record.
-Students will experience Physical Therapist Assistant interventions, prioritizing responsibilities in a changing environment, applying ethical and professional behaviors, as well as interaction within the PT/Physical Therapist Assistant team.
-Upon completion of this course, the student should have a full understanding of the role of the Physical Therapist Assistant and PT/ Physical Therapist Assistant team in the clinical
+PHT 2500LL Clinical (210 hours, 7 credits) This course is designed to allow for application of fundamental material learned in the classroom in the physical therapy healthcare environment.
+Additionally, this course will include an emphasis on coursework that focuses on topics such as documentation, data collections, theory, clinical judgment, and utilization of the medical record.
+Students will experience physical therapist assistant interventions, prioritizing responsibilities in a changing environment, applying ethical and professional behaviors, as well as interaction within the PT/physical therapist assistant team.
+Upon completion of this course, the student should have a full understanding of the role of the physical therapist assistant and PT/ hysical therapist assistant team in the clinical environment.

-Prerequisites: PHT 1100 Introduction to Evidence-Based Practice and Therapeutic Interventions, PHT 2000 Principles of Neuromuscular Physical Therapy
+Prerequisites: PHT 2000 Principles of Neuromuscular Physical Therapy

-PHT 2600 Physical Therapy Practice Across the Lifespan 50 hours, 4 credits PHT 2600 Lecture (30 hours, 3 credits)
+PHT 2600 Physical Therapy Practice Across the Lifespan

-PHT 2600 Lecture (30 hours, 3 credits PHT 2600L Lab (20 hours, 1 credit)
+50 hours, 4 credits PHT 2600 Lecture (30 hours, 3 credits) PHT 2600L Lab (20 hours, 1 credit)

 This course is the study of normal human development across the life span.
 Students will study common pediatric and geriatric conditions requiring physical therapy intervention.
 Topics will include study of changes in major systems related to aging, common pediatric developmental pathologies and societal implications associated with these populations.
 This course will prepare students to implement physical therapy programs for children and aging adults in various practice settings.